 There is one caveat here.
 Although I don’t think that a health coach should interpret blood tests, I do think that they should be able to recognize “red flags” and risk factors for chronic disease and then make a referral to an appropriate healthcare professional.

-The National Board of Medical Examiners (NBME) recently teamed up with the International Consortium of Health & Wellness Coaches (ICHWC) to create an internationally recognized credential for health coaches called the National Board Certified Health & Wellness Coach (NBC-HWC).
+The National Board of Medical Examiners (NBME) recently teamed up with the National Board for Health & Wellness Coaching (NBHWC) to create an internationally recognized credential for health coaches called the National Board Certified Health & Wellness Coach (NBC-HWC).
 Section 3 of the Health & Wellness Coach Certifying Exam Content Outline states: (3)

 By definition, health and wellness coaches are not content experts in health or disease; they do not diagnose or prescribe, unless a coach has credentials in another profession that allow expert advice to be given.
 However, it is important for coaches to have a solid working familiarity of current evidence-based recommendations provided by public health groups such as the Centers for Disease Control and National Institutes of Health.